 |Child’s Development Details||Boys||Girls|

-|How much should an 8-month-old?||15.43 to 23.14 pounds ||13.88 to 22.04 pounds |
+|What is the weight of an 8-month-old?||15.43 to 23.14 pounds ||13.88 to 22.04 pounds |

-|What should the height of an 8-month-old be||26.18 to 29.40 inches ||25.31 to 28.81inches |
+|What should the height of an 8-month-old be?||26.18 to 29.40 inches ||25.31 to 28.81inches |

-|How much should their head size be||16.61 to 18.46 inches ||16.10 to 18.07 inches |
+|How much should their head circumference be?||16.61 to 18.46 inches ||16.10 to 18.07 inches |

 |What is the respiratory rate of an 8-month old ||25 to 40 breaths per minute||25 to 40 breaths per minute|

 |What is the heart rate of an 8-month-old ||80 to 120 beats per minute||80 to 120 beats per minute|

 What Are Some Physical Milestones For 8-Month-Old Babies?

 Your eight-month-old develops a stronger bond of attachment towards you.
 This bond only strengthens as they grow.
 You can pick up on this easily.
 For example, you will notice that your baby will want to be held and cuddled all the time.
 And when you go to put them down, they may begin to cry the second they feel you loosen your grip on them.
 For babies who still take breast milk, this attachment can be especially strong.
 Not only that but your absence, even for a short while, will intensify the behavioral trait of separation anxiety.
 In addition to the immense bond that your little one has with you, there are some other development milestones that you should keep an eye out for.
 Here are some of the common behavior development milestones that you can expect from your 8-month-old.